Deriving the PEE proposal from the Locking bit thread configuration

 However, there is a subtle problem here.
-Due to the requirement of non-crossing condition, there are only five non-intersecting RT surfaces that are locked in our configuration, while there are six component flows in a locking thread configuration describing this tripartite case.
+Due to the requirement of the non-crossing condition, there are only five non-intersecting RT surfaces that are locked in our configuration, while there are six component flows in a locking thread configuration describing this tripartite case.
 Our aim is to solve the component flow fluxes and see if they can exactly describe the PEE, however, in this case, we have six variables, but only five constraints.
 It seems that we get into trouble in further interpreting the PEE as the component flow flux, because if we want to add another constrain, we must introduce a new member that crosses the other specified regions.
 For example, based on the reasonable requirement of symmetry, one would like to add another RT surface ${\gamma _{23}}$ associated with ${A_2}{A_3}$ to be locked in the figure, however, it obviously intersects the surface ${\gamma _{12}}$, since ${A_2}{A_3}$ crosses ${A_1}{A_2}$.
-It should be emphasized that the ${\bf Theorem~2}$ does not mean that one can never find a ${\nu _v}$ multiflow that can lock a crossing set.
+It should be emphasized that ${\bf Theorem~2}$ does not mean that one can never find a ${\nu _v}$ multiflow that can lock a crossing set.
 What it means is that one cannot always find a ${\nu _v}$ multiflow that can lock a specified crossing set.
 However, since the PEE proposal should be valid for any tripartition of $A$ in principle, if our bit thread interpretation of the PEE is correct, one should always be able to find the appropriate locking thread configuration enough to solve the value of component flow flux in every case.

 Happily, there is a ready solution to this problem.
 It has been shown in~\cite{Headrick:2020gyq} that if we choose another reasonable definition of the density of bit threads, i.e., defining the thread density as the number per unit area intersecting a small disk, maximized over the orientation of the disk, then for the corresponding so-called ${\nu _a}$ multiflow, as reviewed in section~\ref{subsec2.2}, we have a more powerful locking theorem as follows (for details see the original paper~\cite{Headrick:2020gyq}):

 {\bf Theorem 3.} There exists a ${\nu _a}$ multiflow that can lock two nested sequence sets simultaneously.